ThirdWorkshop/PetriDish/README.md

        There is an "interrupt" method (that can be invoked via "ga.interrupt()") that will: halt the Evaluator, try to interrupt the threads, and clean up the memory that has been allocated.
-I haven't thoroughly tested this yet, so YMMV.
+I haven't thoroughly torture-tested this yet, so YMMV a bit.

        By compiling with the DEBUG symbol defined (as 1, for instance), you'll get some statistics output'd to STD_COUT.
 It can be a lot of text, so the